Kintyre/ksconf/docs/source/git.rst

         ksconf diff <(git show HEAD:./props.conf) props.conf

     Take note of the relative path prefix ``./``.
-    In practice, this can get ugly.
+    In practice, this can be problematic.

 Stanza aware textual diffs